© Copyright – 2013 – Athletics Illustrated

 American marathon record holder Deena Kastor, of Mammoth Lakes, California has announced that she will compete in the 2013 LA Marathon that takes place on Sunday, March 17.

-Her recent performances of note were the Olympic Marathon Trials that took place in Houston, TX in January of 2012, where she finished in sixth place in the time of two hours and 34 minutes.
-Three months later on April 29th, she competed in the 10,000-metre event at the Payton Jordan Invitational in Palo Alto, CA, where she placed seventh, finishing in 31 minutes and 49.23 seconds.
+Recent performances of note by the 39-year-old include the Olympic Marathon Trials that took place in Houston in January of 2012, where she finished in sixth place.
+She clocked a time of two hours and 34 minutes.
+Three months later on April 29th, she competed in the 10,000-metre event at the Payton Jordan Invitational in Palo Alto, CA, where she placed seventh, finishing in 31:49.23.

-Kastor currently holds seven American distance records including a marathon best time of 2:19:36 and the half-marathon record of 67:34.
+Kastor currently holds seven American distance records including a marathon time of 2:19:36 and the half-marathon record of 67:34.
 She is also the bronze medallist from the 2004 Athens Olympic Games Marathon.
-She has also won the Chicago and London Marathons.
+Kastor has also won the Chicago and London Marathons.

 Twice she won the silver medal at the IAAF World Cross Country Championships and she is an eight-time national cross-country champion.
 Kastor was featured in the 2007 documentary Spirit of the Marathon, which chronicled her training and eventual victory at the 2005 Chicago Marathon.